 - Understand every sentence you read: Like you are starting the definition of something, it is important to understand every sentence word and content which you are reading.
 Only a few direct questions come in the exam where you can answer on the basis what you read.
 Around 95% questions test your conceptual understanding and your ability to understand question situation is very important.

-- Comparative studies – Understand activities, phases, processes and so on: PMBOK® Guide Sixth Edition is a global standard in the project management.
+- Comparative studies – Understand activities, phases, processes and so on: A Guide to the Project Management Body of Knowledge (PMBOK® Guide) is a global standard in the project management.
 In the PMI-PBA® exam, the emphasis is on Business Analysis in a project environment.
-So, when you are learning Business Analysis topics, and if there is a relevant PMBOK® Guide Sixth Edition topic, referring that course video helps you connect each PMI-PBA® domain with the respective PMBOK® Guide Sixth Edition areas.
-It is crucial to understand and relate concepts of PMI-PBA® from the PMBOK® Guide Sixth Edition as well.
+So, when you are learning Business Analysis topics, and if there is a relevant PMBOK® Guide topic, referring that course video helps you connect each PMI-PBA® Exam domain with the respective PMBOK® Guide areas.
+It is crucial to understand and relate concepts of PMI-PBA® certification from the PMBOK® Guide as well.

 2. Study Plan: